srivatsavam/WeatherApp/README.md

 As these are added as dependecies in gradle.properties they will be loaded.

+Remove screen shots uploaded as part of this project.

 Minimum version to run this App is IceCream Sandwich

 Yet to be Done: